glhrmv/motif/readme.md

 ## Usage

-Assuming you have [Node.js](https://nodejs.org) installed, type this in your CLI.
+Assuming you have [Node.js](https://nodejs.org) on your machine, install the dependencies with

 ```
-npm install -g nodemon
+npm install
 ```

 **You'll need a last.fm API account**, [create one here](http://www.last.fm/api/accounts).